Olokun: Candomblé

 In the Candomblé religion of Brazil, Olokun is venerated as the mother of Yemoja and the owner of the sea.
 She is recognized in Candomblé terreiros, but not during celebrations.
 In this respect, Olokun is similar to Odudua and Orunmilá; they held great importance in West Africa but play a minor role in Afro-Brazilian religion.
 There are no xirê chants dedicated to Olokun as with other orixás.
 Candomblé initiates recognize the divinity of Olokun but do not hold her as a personal deity.
 The veneration of Olokun has been revived in the late 20th and early 21st century through visits to Brazil by West African priests.

 Olokun is celebrated during the Festival of Yemoja (Festa de Iemanjá).

 Santería

 Olokun is an orisha in the religion of Santería.
 Olokun is an androgynous orisha, meaning Olokun is a man and a woman, depending on if it is the Olokun of Ifá or the Olokun of Ocha.

 Pataki

 According to The Book Of Ifá, Olokun became enraged and rose to the surface.
 As Olokun did this to drown the humans, the orishas went to Orunmila to ask him what to do.
 Orunmila told them that Ogun needed to create the longest chain he could possibly create.
-It was ultimately Obatala who had the responsibility of imprisoning Olokun in her/his domain.
+It was ultimately Obatala who had the responsibility of imprisoning Olokun in their domain.
 Knowing this, Obatala went to Ogun and asked him to make the chain and so he did.
 Obatala then went down into the ocean and trapped Olokun with it.